maxidigital/sumo/docs/web/docs/Tools/LiSuM.md

 The installation of LiSuM is straightforward and it may not present major difficulties.
-It is recommended to have Java SE Runtime Environment (version 8 and later) and SUMO (version 1.0.1 and later) installed before beginning with the installation.
+It is recommended to have Java SE Runtime Environment (version 8 and above for lisum-core and version 11 and above for lisum-gui) and SUMO (version 1.0.1 and later) installed before beginning with the installation.
 In order to install it on a Windows machine just download and execute the provided *msi* file and follow its instructions.
-On Ubuntu or other Linux distributions download the provided *zip* file and unzip it in any directory of your choice; to start LiSuM, seek the *jar* file, open a terminal and execute it using the well-known <i>java -jar</i> command.
+On Ubuntu or other Linux distributions download the provided *zip* file and unzip it in any directory of your choice; to start LiSuM, seek the *jar* file, open a terminal and execute it using the <i>java -jar</i> command.

 When LiSuM is started for the first time, the user is prompt to select a directory which is going to be used as the workspace directory.
 The workspace is the directory where LiSuM looks for existing simulation projects, where new ones should be stored and where the system preferences are saved.
-If needed use the system preferences window to change the workplace path.
+In case of need use the System Preferences window to change the workplace path.

 ## Getting started

-Open LiSuM, set the SUMO path in the system preferences dialog window and open an existing simulation project from the workspace.
+Open LiSuM, set the path to SUMO in the system preferences dialog window and open an existing simulation project from the workspace.
 In the Tools menu, select "Start Lisa+ Virtual Controller" to start an instance of the LISA+ Virtual Controller.
 Pressing Ctrl+p or clicking on the "Play"